josephfrazier/prettier-diff/README.md

 ## Example

-For example, here's what an older version of [index.js](index.js) looked like:
+For example, here's what an older version of index.js (no longer present) looked like:

 ```js
 const prettier = require('prettier');